davisjam/davisjam.github.io/_pages/join-lab.md

 If you are a current Purdue undergraduate, send me the email described above, with the subject "*Prospective assistant: undergraduate*".
 I am happy to hear from undergraduate students in ECE, CS, CIT, and related majors, and further afield if you think it's a good fit.

-## Onboarding
+## Onboarding process

-If I like the looks of your application, I will probably ask you to work on something small for 4-6 weeks to get a sense of your commitment, interests, and skill set.
+If I like the looks of your application, I will set up an interview.
+If that goes well, I will ask you to work on something small for 4-6 weeks to get a sense of your commitment, interests, and skill set.
 Then we can discuss a longer-term relationship.